Buttercream Cookies

 Tips for Making the Best Buttercream Cookies

-• Really cream together the butter, cream cheese, and granulated sugar in the first step of this recipe.
-It helps incorporate air into the dough which makes fluffy and soft cookies.
+- Really cream together the butter, cream cheese, and granulated sugar in the first step of this recipe.
+It helps incorporate air into the dough, which makes fluffy and soft cookies.

-• Don’t overwork your cookie dough once you add in the flour!
+- Don’t overwork your cookie dough once you add in the flour!
 It can overwork the gluten and result in tough and dense cookies.

-• Roll your cookie dough out to a consistent thickness of 1/3 inch.
-If some are thicker or thinner than others, they may over or under-bake in the oven.
+- Roll your cookie dough out to a consistent thickness of 1/3 inch.
+If some are thicker or thinner than others, they may over- or under-bake in the oven.

-• Chill your cookie dough.
+- Chill your cookie dough.
 It helps prevent your cookies from spreading while they bake.

 Making These Buttercream Cookies in Advance and Storage Tips

-You can store frosted cookies in an airtight container for up to 2 days at room temperature, 5 days in the fridge, or the freezer for a month.
+You can store frosted cookies in an airtight container for up to 2 days at room temperature, 5 days in the fridge, or in the freezer for a month.

 If you want to stack the cookies on top of one another, I recommend chilling the cookies thoroughly until the buttercream is firm to the touch and then adding a layer of parchment paper between them.